LisadiKaprio/rust_mysql_example/README.md

 More specifically, it manages a database of Stardew Valley characters (for the sake of an example).
 Each character has a name, a birthday, a favourite gift item and whether or not they're available for marriage.

-You can read and write new characters in the database using terminal commands (todo).
+You can read and write new characters in the database using terminal commands.

 ## Installation